Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 2 cups Monterey jack cheese, shredded

-PEPPERS: I like to use a yellow bell pepper in this flavorful soup recipe for the color; however, you can use an orange or red pepper if you want.
+PEPPERS: I like to use a yellow bell pepper in this flavorful soup recipe for the color; however, you can use orange or red pepper if you want.
 Remember that they may change the color of the soup once pureed.

 How To Make This Beer Cheese Soup Recipe

-STEP ONE: In a medium skillet, on medium heat, cook the bacon pieces for 20 minutes, stirring occasionally, so the pieces do not burn.
-The bacon should be cooked all the way through and crispy.
-Once cooked, using a slotted spoon to allow the grease to remain in the skillet, remove the bacon and place it on a paper towel-lined plate to drain the excess grease.
+Once cooked, using a slotted spoon to allow the grease to remain in the skillet, remove the crisp bacon and place it on a paper towel-lined plate to drain the excess grease.
 Set aside for garnish.
-Reserve 2 tablespoons of the bacon fat.
-While the bacon is cooking, you can prepare your other ingredients.

 Beer Cheese Soup process shot of bacon pieces cooked on a skillet then placed on a paper towel

-STEP TWO: In an 8-quart stockpot, on medium-high heat, add the reserved bacon grease, butter, chopped onions, chopped yellow bell pepper, minced garlic, thyme leaves, seasoning salt, black pepper, and cayenne pepper.
-Saute for 8 to 10 minutes until the vegetables are soft and tender.
+STEP TWO: In an eight-quart large stockpot, on medium-high heat, add the reserved bacon grease, butter, chopped onions, and chopped yellow bell pepper.

 Beer Cheese Soup process shot of ingredients in a pot

-STEP THREE: Add the all-purpose flour, stir to allow the flour to absorb into the butter and vegetables.
-Add the bottle of lager beer and stir to incorporate, making sure that there are no lumps.
+STEP THREE: Add the all-purpose flour, and stir to allow the flour to absorb into the butter and vegetables.

 Beer Cheese Soup process shot of flour and beer added to the pot